microsoft/CameraTraps/megadetector.md

 cd ~/git
 git clone https://github.com/Microsoft/cameratraps
 git clone https://github.com/Microsoft/ai4eutils
-cd ~/git\cameratraps
+cd ~/git/cameratraps
 conda env create --file environment-detector.yml conda activate cameratraps-detector export PYTHONPATH="$PYTHONPATH:$HOME/git/cameratraps:$HOME/git/ai4eutils:$HOME/git/yolov5"

 # ***
 # The rest of this step is specific to MDv5; you can skip the rest of this step if you are
 # only using MDv4.
-If you're new to MegaDetector, you want MDv5, so you probably want to run the
+If you're new to MegaDetector, you probably want MDv5, so you probably
-# rest of this step.
+# want to run the rest of this step.
 # ***
 cd ~/git
 git clone https://github.com/ultralytics/yolov5/